keyboard_arrow_up

 Positive Gauge Pressure

-The difference in pressure above atmospheric pressure.
+The pressure measured above atmospheric pressure.

 Pressure